Btavares64/OBD-1-Mazda-Miata-diagnostic-tool/README.md

 ## Author
 - Brandon Tavares

+## Vehicle Compatibility
+- NA Miata (1989-1993)

 ## Goal of Program
-- Read blinks given by the ECU of from NA Miata (1989-1996)
+- Read blinks given by the Engine Control Unit and Airbag Module
-- translate blinks and send the result to a webserver for the user to read
+- Decode the blink codes and display the message on the terminal
-- reset code
+- Provide timer for the duration of code reset
-- website to interact with the diagnostic tool
+- CLI to interact with device menu

 ## Hardware Needed
 - Any Linux Distrobution
-- Raspberry pico
+- Raspberry Pico

 ## Preparing your Raspberry Pico